 Spending more money in the past won't give you permission to charge more in the future.
-Sure, the effects of big spending - higher quality, improved functionality, etc might allow you to earn more, but merely spending won't.
+Sure, the effects of big spending - higher quality, improved functionality, or better materials might allow you to earn more, but merely spending won't.

 Your customers won't be thinking about how much you're spending when deciding whether or not to buy your products.

 That said, you do need to think about future costs - particularly the variable costs (cost of creating each item that you sell).

 If the cost of creating a product is above the income that you'll receive from selling it, you'll be best served ceasing business immediately - unless you have some strategic reason to continue, or expect market conditions to change in the future.